elmol/zk-proof-of-humanity/README.md

 In this step-by-step guide, we'll show you how to get started with zkPoH and use the zkpoh-widget React library to build anonymous voting systems that require proof of humanity.

 [**Link to the step by step guide**](https://github.com/elmol/zk-proof-of-humanity-vote/blob/main/step-by-step-guide.md)

+You can find the complete application in https://github.com/elmol/zk-proof-of-humanity-vote github repository